FreeTubeApp/yt-comment-scraper/README.md

     likes: String, // The amount of likes the comment has, numbers > 1000 displayed with 1.9K, 2K...
     time: String, // The time the comment was published.
 Written as "One day ago"
     numReplies: Number, // The number of replies found for the comment
+    isOwner: Boolean, // If the video channel made the comment
     isHearted: Boolean, // If the video channel hearted the comment
+    isPinned: Boolean, // If the video channel pinned the comment
+    hasOwnerReplied: Boolean, // If the video channel replied to the comment
     replyToken: String // The continuation token needed for getCommentReplies() }],
   continuation: String // The continuation token needed to get more comments from getComments()